PranavMaganti/compose-material-dialogs/documentation/Core.md

 }
 ```

-If the text of the buttons is too long to fit in one row the buttons will be automatically stacked on top on one another:
+If the text of the buttons is too long to fit in one row the buttons will be automatically stacked on top on one another.

-### Input Dialogs
+### Input Dialogs (Temporarily Removed; Use customView instead)

 <img src="https://raw.githubusercontent.com/vanpra/compose-material-dialogs/main/imgs/input.jpg" width="300" height="600"  />